 Potential Disadvantages of Capitation Compared to FFS

 Capitation holds many benefits for providers, but it has its own set of considerations.
-Capitation can create a situation where providers opt to save money by implementing less expensive procedures and drugs instead of the more reliable, name-brand ones for the same service.
-This would create a disparity between providers and pharmaceutical companies.
+Capitation can create a situation where providers opt to save money by implementing less expensive procedures and drugs instead of the more reliable, name-brand ones for the same service, and this would create a disparity between providers and pharmaceutical companies.
 There is also debate whether capitation is financially feasible in all situations or not.
 In areas with high populations, such as California, some providers receive relatively low capitation rates from IPAs, which forces them to contract with FFS methods in addition to capitation.

-Some studies have been done that compare both payment models.
+Some studies have been carried out and compared both payment models.
 Dr. Robertson penned an article in Medical Economics, giving a firsthand account on his experience with both fee-for-service and capitation under IPAs.
-He used data from both his capitation and FFS patients, and compared the cost.
+He used data from both his capitation and FFS patients and compared the cost.
 He describes his methodology like as the following: “calculating what my Fee/IPA patients earned for me, and then comparing that amount to what they would have yielded under the per-member-per-month rate offered by Cap/IPA.”
 Through the study, he created a spreadsheet with a sample size of 10% of his patients, over a 24-month period.
 Robertson found that “Fee/IPA was paying me a whopping 27 percent less than Cap/IPA.”
 A large part of profitability with capitation and FFS depends on the demand within the area.
 Many providers choose to supplement capitation with FFS when the rates of capitation are low for the area.